 According to UNESCO, 80% of All Marine Pollution Is Attributed to Plastics.

+As per UNESCO’s findings, plastic is the reason behind 80% of all marine plastic pollution.
 We’ve produced more plastic in the last ten years than in the previous century.
 This isn’t progress.
 It’s hindering and killing oceanic life.

 It Is Estimated That There Are 5.25 Trillion Pieces of Plastic Waste in the World’s Oceans.